Chart Color Schemes

 Crows Nest - Waverton is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch's analysis shows Crows Nest - Waverton's population was around 18,960 as of November 2025.
-This reflects an increase of 1,044 people since the 2021 Census, which reported a population of 17,916.
-The change is inferred from ABS estimated resident population of 18,908 in June 2024 and additional validated new addresses since the Census date.
-This results in a density ratio of 6,383 persons per square kilometer, placing it in the top 10% nationally.
-Crows Nest - Waverton's growth of 5.8% since the 2021 census exceeded the SA4 region's 5.4%, making it a growth leader.
-Overseas migration contributed approximately 68.6% of overall population gains recently.
+Based on AreaSearch's analysis, Crows Nest - Waverton's population is around 18,989 as of Feb 2026.
+This reflects an increase of 1,073 people (6.0%) since the 2021 Census, which reported a population of 17,916 people.
+The change is inferred from the estimated resident population of 18,908 from the ABS as of June 2024 and an additional 152 validated new addresses since the Census date.
+This population level equates to a density ratio of 6,393 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch, making land in the area a highly sought-after resource.
+Crows Nest - Waverton's 6.0% growth since the 2021 census exceeded the SA3 area (5.6%) and the SA4 region, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 68.6% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered, NSW State Government's SA2 level projections from 2022 with a 2021 base year are used.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-By 2041, based on latest annual ERP population numbers, the area is expected to grow by 1,477 persons, reflecting a gain of 7.5% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Regarding demographic trends, a population increase just below the median of statistical areas across the nation is expected, with the area expected to grow by 1,477 persons by 2041 based on the latest annual ERP population numbers, reflecting a gain of 7.3% in total over the 17 years.

 Frequently Asked Questions - Population